“I find that humor helps in the process of gaining trust and making sure I understand the presenting problems and needs.”

 What is a fundamental component of how you approach therapy?

-There is freedom that comes from knowing and understanding how the past plays a part in the present.
+There is freedom from knowing and understanding how the past plays a part in the present.
 Feeling overwhelmed by emotions is a common theme I see when talking to people looking for therapy.
-The shame and embarrassment that comes from a perceived lack of control can lead to feelings of heaviness, depression, and anxiety.
-Professionally, my passion is helping people who are overwhelmed by stress and feel out of control with their emotions.
-My best practice comes from working with men and women who beat themselves up or snot cry in the bathroom after getting called out for something or being disrespected at work.
-They may struggle to communicate and may end up in situations where they are devalued and dismissed.
-I also enjoy working with the parent whose child's therapist recommends they get therapy and couples who find themselves flying off the handle about something that probably wasn't that big of a deal in hindsight.
-It's my goal to help people take their power back by learning how to detect patterns in their thoughts and discover ways to gain better control over their emotions.
+The shame and embarrassment from a perceived lack of control over reactions to stress can lead to heaviness, depression, and anxiety.
+Professionally, my passion is helping people who are easily distressed and feel out of control with their emotions.
+My best practice comes from working with people who beat themselves up for how they respond to stress in their relationships, as parents, and at work.
+They may struggle to communicate and find themselves in situations where they fly off the handle about something that wasn't that big of a deal in retrospect, resulting in feeling devalued or dismissed because of their reactions.
+Helping people recognize the links between their current problems and past experiences allows for understanding and from there, the goal is finding compassion for themselves.
+Feeling out of control leads to self-limiting beliefs and can leave people feeling stuck.
+In therapy, a ladder is created to help them dig out, and self-compassion is the focus for the first step.

-“There is freedom that comes from knowing and understanding how the past plays a part in the present.”
+“There is freedom from knowing and understanding how the past plays a part in the present.”